csu-devsquad-latam/aidev/README.md

-# Scenario
+# Scenario : Customer Segmentation

 The scenario we have chosen for this exercise is the following:

 An online retailer would like to gain insights through its customers buying behaviours.
 Given a record of customers online transactions, we perform Customer Value Analysis, described by [Recency, Frequency, Monetary value](https://clevertap.com/blog/rfm-analysis/).
-These characteristics are then used to segment the customers into clusters via machine learning techniques, k-means clustering.
+These characteristics are then used to segment the customers into clusters via machine learning techniques, in this case, k-means clustering.

 This is a common use case where businesses want to gain some insight into their clientele, understand different groups of customers they are dealing with, so that businesses can customise the services or campaigns to target individual groups to serve them more effectively.